RePsychLing/MixedModelsSim.jl/docs/src/simulation_tutorial.md

 ### Define number of iterations

 Here we define how many model simulations we want to do.
 A large number will give more reliable results, but will take longer to compute.
 It is useful to set it to a low number for testing, and increase it for your final analysis.

 ```@example Main
 # for real power analysis, set this much higher
 nsims = 100
 ```

-##  Take existing data and calculate power by simulate new data with bootstrapping.
+## Use existing data to simulate new data

-### Build a Linear Mixed Model from existing data.
+### Build a linear mixed model from existing data

-For the first example we are going to simulate bootstrapped data from an existing data set:
+For the first example we are going to simulate data bootstrapped  from an existing data set, namely Experiment 2 from

+!!! dataset
-*Experiment 2 from Kronmüller, E., & Barr, D. J. (2007).
+    Kronmüller, E., & Barr, D. J. (2007).
 Perspective-free pragmatics: Broken precedents and the recovery-from-preemption hypothesis.
-Journal of Memory and Language, 56(3), 436-455.*
+Journal of Memory and Language, 56(3), 436-455.

-The data we will be using through out this tutorial is a study about how in a conversation the change of a speaker or the change of precedents (which are patterns of word usage to discribe an object, e.g. one can refer to the same object "white shoes", "runners", "sneakers") affects the understanding.
+This was an experiment about how in a conversation the change of a speaker or the change of precedents (which are patterns of word usage to describe an object, e.g. one can refer to the same object "white shoes", "runners", "sneakers") affects the understanding.

-Objects are presented on a screen while participants listen to instructions to move the objects around.
-Participants eye movements are tracked.
+In experiment, objects were presented on a screen while participants listened to instructions to move the objects around.
+Participants' eye movements were tracked.
 The dependent variable is response time, defined as the latency between the onset of the test description and the moment at which the target was selected.
-The independent variables are speaker (old vs. new), precedents (maintain vs. break) and cognitive load (a secondary memory task).
+The independent variables are speaker (old vs. new), precedents (maintain vs. break) and cognitive load (yes vs. no; from a secondary memory task).

-We have to load the data and define some characteristics like the contrasts and the underlying model.
+We first load the data and define some characteristics like the contrasts and the underlying model.
+This dataset is one of the example datasets provided by MixedModels.jl.

 Load existing data:
 ```@example Main